This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 We still had a couple of other buildings to visit.
 These buildings housed the giant steam engines that powered mining equipment such as the elevator.
 One of the buildings housed a working engine from 1893, which was cool to see in operation.

 Some people would think that a mine tour that doesn’t actually include going into the mine would be boring, but I found my visit to the Michal Mine in Ostrava to be quite interesting.
 It tells in detail the history of what it was like to work in an industry that was vital to this area.
 To get the rest of the picture, it was then time to go to Landek Park.

-A visit to Landek Park in Ostrava
+Landek Park in Ostrava

 Landek Park is the largest mining museum in the Czech Republic.
 Like the Michal Mine, it’s also easily accessed by bus from Ostrava, as it’s just to the north of the city.

 The coal mine at Landek Park opened in the 1830s, with the main shaft being dug in 1837.
 Over the ensuing 150 or so years, the mine reached a maximum depth of 622 meters.

 Our tour guide, Daniel, took us down the elevator into the mine.
 The tour does not go anywhere near the full depth of the mine, but you still get a sense of what it was like below the surface.
 This is not a tour for the claustrophobic, though at no point were we in particularly tight spaces.
 There was one section where the ceiling was on the low side, which reminded me of the DMZ tour I took in South Korea.
 We were given hard hats so we didn’t crack our heads open.